Dr Gloria Osardu – If you have ever thought that age limits you in any way, then this post is for you.

 Gloria said she got motivated to choose UX when she was accepted into Johns Hopkins School of Medicine’s Applied Health Informatics program, where she studied the current state of Health IT in America, concerns, standards and federal regulations surrounding Health IT in America.

-Towards the second year of her master’s degree, she was accepted into graduate school to work on an interdisciplinary PhD program where I can combine Human-Computer Interaction with Health IT.
+Towards the second year of her master’s degree, she was accepted into graduate school to work on an interdisciplinary PhD program where she could combine Human-Computer Interaction with Health IT.

 From First Degree